 A domestic violence protection order is the most common type and is used to guard against threats and assault.

-If children figure into the picture, it can award temporary child custody to one parent and schedule a visitation.
-This protection order can also give you possession of personal property, like the use of a vehicle, and even force the respondent into counseling.
+If children are involved, it can award temporary custody to one parent and schedule visitation.
+This protection order can also grant you possession of personal property, such as the use of a vehicle, and even require the respondent to attend counseling.

 Restraining Orders

-Most often filed as part of an existing case, like divorce or child custody, restraining orders tend to be broader in scope.
-Not only can they deal with abuse and domestic violence, they also cover financial concerns like property issues, child support, spousal support, and more.
+Most often filed as part of an existing case, restraining orders, aim to manage contact and conflict, but they also cover financial concerns like preventing asset depletion property issues, child support, spousal support, and more.

 If you fear your spouse could drain a joint bank account or run up massive credit card bills, a restraining order can block that.
-Multiple types exist, ranging from a temporary order good for 14 days to longer, even permanent decrees.
+Multiple types exist, ranging from a temporary order valid for 14 days to longer-term, even permanent, decrees.

 No-Contact Order